boscoh/peptagram/readme.md

       'mask_labels': [],
     }

-A quick description of the fields:
+A description of the fields:

   - `title`: the text that will be displayed at the top of the web-app
-  - `proteins`: the proteins data structure, in the future you may want to construct your own
+  - `proteins`: the proteins data structure referred to above
   - `source_labels`: in comparison mode, this is the label for the different proteomics experiment. ignored if it is an empty list
   - `color_names`: in comparison mode, the labels for the colors in the legend
   - `mask_labels`: alternative masking for the display of higher accuracies

-The `data` dictionary is then passed into the function that generates the visualisation web-app in the `out/morpheus-pr` directory:
+The `data` dictionary is then passed into the function that generates the visualisation web-app in the indicated directory:

-    peptagram.proteins.make_proteins_directory(
+    peptagram.proteins.make_overview_visualisation(
-        data, 'out/morpheus-pr')
+        data, 'morpheus/overview')

 Which is run on the command-line in the examples directory:

     python run_morpheus.py

-### Example: TPP with fasta and mzML
+### Example: TPP & fasta/uniprot

 The Transatlantic Protein Pipeline (TPP) represents one of the largest open-source proteomics toolkits.
 As the TPP have pushed for their `.protXML` and `.pepXML` formats as standards, the search results can come from any number of search-engines.
 As such, by handling TPP files, `peptagram` can  handle search data indirectly from many different sources.

 The example script is called `run_tpp.py`, and the requiredn modules are:

     import peptagram.tpp
-    import peptagram.mzml
-    import peptagram.fasta
     import peptagram.proteins

 First, the protein-groups and peptide-spectrum matches are read in from a `.protXML` file and potentially several `.pepXML` files, which is treated as a list of filenames:

+    protein_error = 0.01

     proteins, source_names = peptagram.tpp.get_proteins_and_sources(
         'tpp/hca-lysate-16.prot.xml',
         ['tpp/hca-lysate-16.pep.xml'],
         peptide_error=0.05,
-        protein_error=0.01)
+        protein_error=protein_error)

 Two extra parameters are provided, `peptide_error` is a false-positive-error cutoff for the peptide entries in the `.pepXML` file, and `protein_error` is a false-positive-error cutoff for the `.protXML` file.
 These are calculated from the probability-error distributions included in every `.pepXML` and `.protXML` file.